mgysel/DIMY/README.md

 ### Clients

+Copy the DIMY.py file to each device you want to act as a client.

 You can also `chmod` DIMY.py (and server.py) so that it's executable by you or just run the below.

 ```bash